stack-of-tasks/pinocchio/README.md

 ## Tutorials

-**Pinocchio** is coming with a large bunch of tutorials aiming at introducing the basic tools for robotics control.
+**Pinocchio** comes with a large bunch of tutorials aiming at introducing the basic tools for robotics control.
-The content of the tutorials are described [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_d-practical-exercises_1-directgeom.html).
+The content of the tutorials is described [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_d-practical-exercises_1-directgeom.html).

 ## Citing Pinocchio